azhar2ds/Google-Cloud-Platform/BigQuery/Basics/Example2/README.md

-# Instructor Demos for Big Data and Machine Learning Fundamentals
+# Instructor for Big Data and Machine Learning Fundamentals

 0. [Creating a VM](earthquakevm/README.md)
 1. [Analyzing Billions of lines of Github code with BigQuery](bigquery-analyze-github.sql)